Wednesday, 28 October 2015

 “In this corner, Jerome Ratray.
 This mighty stud, shrugged off that life-sucking slug, but will this budding thug stand tall, or shed more blood? give it up for our Human!”

-On the right side near the church, a short woman wearing was lead through the gate with a stagehands on each arm.
+On the right side near the church, a short woman wearing a large hat was lead through the gate with a stagehands on each arm.
 She was wearing a black, draping dress and a wide-brimmed hat, and wasn't very muscular.
 She nodded grimly as the stagehands walked away, closing the gate behind them.

 "And in this corner, Melissa Maitland.
 This doll stole the gold from a fearsome troll, so, can she maintain control, or will her head roll?
 Give it up for the Witch!"